Practice Profile

 Emma is a confident advocate who is building a practice in all of Chambers’ core areas.
 She has acted for clients from central and local government, the private sector and NGOs and, while still a pupil, she appeared unled at a rights of way inquiry, as well as in the Magistrates’ Court and the Crown Court.

 During pupillage she assisted in a number of high court cases involving environmental and planning law, including habitats regulation, minerals and waste plans, and planning enforcement.
-Most recently she has assisted in providing advice on certificates of lawful existing and proposed use.

 From October 2024 to January 2025, she was supervised by Ned Westaway.
 During this time, she assisted on a number of judicial reviews as well as an international arbitration.
 From February to June 2025, she was supervised by Cain Ormondroyd whom she assisted on a large compulsory purchase compensation claim as well as a number of cases concerning rating.
 From July to September 2025, she was supervised by Michael Fry.
 During this time, she assisted on planning enforcement cases and high court injunctions.